Evangelin-Ruth/Saturday-ass/README.md

     }
 }
 ```

-## Write a Java program to convert a Priority Queue elements to a string representation
+## 7.Write a Java program to convert a Priority Queue elements to a string representation
 ```
 import java.util.PriorityQueue;
 public class Ques7 {